bechii/butik/README.md

 ```

 ## 🔨 API
-Even though this package is meant to be used with Svelte there is no hard link between them, meaning it can be used for any project.
+Even though this package is meant to be used with Svelte there is no hard link, meaning it can be used for any project.
 Butik's stores follows the [store contract](https://svelte.dev/docs#component-format-script-4-prefix-stores-with-$-to-access-their-values) allowing ```$```-prefixing for stuff like auto-subscriptions and two-way data binding.

 <details>
-<summary>IStore</summary>
+<summary>IReadonlyStore</summary>
 Interface implemented by Store and DerivedStore.
 All stores can be casted into this interface in order to make it read-only.
 The subscribe method returns a method to unsubscribe.
 <br>
 <br>

 ```
-get value(): T
+get value(): Readonly<T>
 subscribe(callback: (value: T) => void): () => void
 ```